 Hayden Stark grew up in Lincoln, Nebraska.
 He began dancing at 3 years old, toured with Minnesota Ballet at ten, and, at fifteen, left home to attend North Carolina School of the Arts.
 After graduating in 2012, Hayden joined Houston Ballet II, was hired into the Houston Ballet Company in 2013 and has since elevated to Demi-Soloist.
 Hayden has enjoyed performing the lead role of Ariel in David Bintley’s The Tempest and soloist roles of Fire God in Stanton Welch’s La Bayadere and Indian Boy in Christopher Bruce’s Ghost Dances.

-Ms. Moy brings a depth of knowledge, insight, joy and inspiration to her teaching that is matched only by her unwavering quest for the best for her students.
+Ms. Moy brings a depth of knowledge, insight, joy and inspiration to her teaching that is matched only by her unwavering quest to find the best for her students.
 An acclaimed dancer of extraordinary versatility, Ms. Moy’s career has taken her around the world.
 With the Boston Ballet Company, under the Direction of Founder E. Virginia Williams she has danced the works of: Petipa, Balanchine, Agnes de Mille, Paul Taylor, Merce Cunningham, and others.
 She has also danced for Ohio Ballet, Spokane Ballet, Rhode Island Festival Ballet, Ballet Theater of Boston, and the Boston Dance Company.
 The New York Times wrote of her featured performance as Amour, in Rudolf Nureyev’s “Don Quixote”, “..
 Stephanie Moy’s great success as the Cupid figure, A more darting, mischievous and totally alive in the classical spirit, was well deserved!”.
 These are qualities her students might well recognize in her classes.
 She has taught at the Boston School of Ballet, Boston Conservatory, Ballet Theater of Boston, Ohio Ballet & Festival Ballet of RI.
-In addition she was the director of the American Academy of Dance in Mansfield MA since 2001-14.
+In addition, she was the director of the American Academy of Dance in Mansfield MA from 2001 to 2014.
 Ms. Moy’s charisma is matched by her professionalism, making her classes inspiring for all who study with her.
 She is dedicated to sharing her passion for the art of dance with all. “ I have found that dance can make a positive impact on the lives of all.
 Dancing is for everyone, and it can contribute in so many ways to quality of life.
 Art is so important to our culture and for our children.
 We all want our children to be happy, healthy and well educated.
 It is so imperative that we dance.
 Dance is an expression of life.”